Did He Or Didn’t He? Jewish Views of the Resurrection of Jesus

 Evidence from the New Testament

 Some people will automatically question the documents of the New Testament when attempting to uncover the “historical Jesus.”
-The assumption is that these writers were biased, attempting to interject their own agenda rather than recording what actually happened.
+The assumption is that these writers were biased, attempting to interject their own agendas rather than recording what actually happened.
 But this attitude often stems more from our modern age of cynicism than from any familiarity with the New Testament itself.
 It is amazing that so many people who have little direct knowledge of the New Testament have dogmatic ideas about its contradictions or its historical inaccuracy.
 A familiarity with the New Testament should be the starting point of any discussion about Yeshua, if only to know what is the traditional view.

-The first four books of the New Testament are called the gospels, the biographies of the life of Yeshua.
+The first four books of the New Testament are called the Gospels, the biographies of the life of Yeshua.
 Each one gives the account from the writer’s own vantage point and all four mention the resurrection.
 When Yeshua was on the cross, his followers were defeated and faithless as they did not understand the necessity for his death.
 After the resurrection, Yeshua physically appeared to them and from then on, we see changed behavior in their lives.
 No longer were they cowardly and bumbling, but rather they were transformed into bold proclaimers of the message of the resurrection.

-Following the gospel accounts is the book of Acts, which records the history of the first generation of Jewish followers who began to take this message around the world.
+Following the Gospel accounts is the book of Acts, which records the history of the first generation of Jewish followers who began to take this message around the world.
 Their message focused on the empty tomb.
 The remainder of the books in the New Testament (with one exception) consist of instructional letters, in which the resurrection is mentioned repeatedly as the basis for this faith.

 History, it is said, is written by the winners.
 But at the time of the writing of the New Testament, the followers of Yeshua were a small, persecuted minority.
 They were hardly the group in power, able to say whatever they pleased.
 And as for their agenda, they felt compelled to promote the belief that Yeshua rose from the dead.
-Why else would the New Testament contain such embarrassingly truthful events of the fear, faithlessness and sin of the very community which was promoting this message?
+Why else would the New Testament contain such embarrassingly truthful events of the fear, faithlessness, and sin of the very community which was promoting this message?

 Unquestionably!
 No one can read the Gospels without feeling the actual presence of Jesus.
 His personality pulsates in every word.
 No myth is filled with such life.5

-We are left with the question: Were these first century Jewish believers in Jesus the most brilliant deceivers in history, able to interweave truth and fiction in a way that has not been reproduced or uncovered by centuries of challengers, or were they simply sharing the historical events as they happened when they described the resurrection of Yeshua?
+We are left with the question: Were these first-century Jewish believers in Jesus the most brilliant deceivers in history, able to interweave truth and fiction in a way that has not been reproduced or uncovered by centuries of challengers, or were they simply sharing the historical events as they happened when they described the resurrection of Yeshua?
 Until a compelling and lasting alternative is produced, the New Testament must be taken seriously when discussing the resurrection of Yeshua.

 What are some of the alternative explanations to these historical events?
 And what degree of faith does it take to believe these counter-theories?